cujojs/rest/README.md

 To run the suite in a browser:

-    $ buster server &
+    $ buster static
-    browse to http://localhost:1111/capture in the browser(s) you wish to test, tests can be run concurrently across multiple browsers
+    browse to http://localhost:8282/ in the browser(s) you wish to test

-    $ buster test -e browser

-    kill the server process or keep it in the background for further test runs

 Thanks